 My Bass-Ackwards Way of Losing Weight

 How these nutrition related writings and researching come to be?
 I didn't do things in the order that I now suggest others do them.
-That is to say, when I went into early menopause, and realized that I needed to address my excess poundage now
+That is to say, when I went into early menopause, and realized that I needed to address my excess poundage now, I didn't embark on a long, careful review of the evidence.
+The "wheels" were starting to come off a decade early, and I needed to do something.

 I did read a book or two on menopause, both of which essentially said that weight gain was inevitable (on average 8 pounds over the course of peri and then during actual menopause) and that weight shifting was inevitable.
 Weight shifting refers to the tendency for fat to be deposited around a women's middle rather than on her butt and thighs after the hormonal change.